 Whether you preparing to develop your skills to enter the workforce or higher studies, vocational education can be a great option!
 Your training will have the elements of on-site training with a genuine work environment.
 Have a look at the table below to know more about VET qualifications and possible career outcomes recognized by the Australian Qualifications Framework (AQF):

 Higher Education Qualifications

-Higher education in Australia can be taken at bachelors, masters, and doctoral levels.
+Higher education in Australia can be taken at the bachelor’s, master’s, and doctoral levels.
 Besides this, the institutions in the country offer an option to take up double bachelor’s in diverse domains.
-Australian universities are prominently recognised for Engineering, Technology, Medicine, Environmental Science, Accounting, and Finance.
+Australian universities are prominently recognized for Engineering, Technology, Medicine, Environmental Science, Accounting, and Finance.
 Your study in Australia will fall into the categories that have been discussed in the table given below: